 A uterine prolapse is when the uterus descends toward or into the vagina.
-It happens when the pelvic floor muscles and ligaments become weak and are no longer able to support the uterus.
+In high-grade prolapses, cervix prolapse is also possible.
+These happen when pelvic floor muscles and ligaments are no longer able to support the uterus.

 Symptoms vary depending on how severe the prolapse is.

 Typical symptoms include:

 - vaginal bleeding or an increase in vaginal discharge